What are the challenges and barriers your visitors experience when they land on your website?

 - Supporting quote, screenshot, or video from the sessions.
 This is particularly powerful if you need to get buy-in from others for the recommended solutions.

-These two methods of securing voice of customer data can provide a treasure trove of insights into how your customers are using your website and where problems occur.
-Both methods can be deployed relatively easily and the payoff is huge when actions (such as experimentation hypothesis) are taken based on research.
+These two methods of securing Voice of Customer data can provide a treasure trove of insights into how your customers are using your website and where problems occur.
+Both methods can be developed relatively easily and the payoff is huge when thought and actions (such as experimentation hypothesis) are taken based on research.

-Consider where, when and how best you can gather more voice of customer data into your business to help with your experimentation efforts.
+Consider where, when and how best you can gather more Voice of Customer data into your business to help with your experimentation efforts.
+Here you can learn more about our conversion research methodology, ResearchXL, and the processes we use at Speero to discover what motivates your users.